Emma’s top trends

 I liken it to that satisfying click from closing your lipstick, that sense of security, something that's a bit more premium, even just the two materials clasping together, the magnetism that it provides.
 Sound in packaging is going to play a bigger part.

 © Samuel Dixon/Unsplash

 Designers are creating distinct forms, so now just by seeing the shapes of a package, consumers can connect it with the brand.
-Korean brand Dear Dahlia uses an octagonal, sleek black and white marbled packaging for its products, which has made them an Instagram hit.
+Korean brand Dear Dahlia uses octagonal, sleek black and white marbled packaging for its products, which has made them an Instagram hit.
 Another example is Lilah B’ who uses pebble-shaped packaging.
-Before, it was the distinct perfume bottle, now this attitude has been adapted to everything from lipsticks to foundation.
+Before it was the distinct perfume bottle, now this attitude has been adapted to everything from lipsticks to foundation.

 © Lilah B

 With the new sustainability movement, there’s a plastic backlash.
-We’re seeing more and more scientists and packaging designers looking at ways to replace plastic or to find innovative ways to reuse it.
+We’re seeing more and more scientists and packaging designers looking at ways to replace plastic or find innovative ways to reuse it.
 The leaders in this space are the ones looking for natural replacements.
-There are a few start-ups, like Potato Plastic or Nuatan, who are using corn or potato starch to create a type of material that's very similar to plastic.
+There are a few start-ups, like Potato Plastic or Nuatan, that are using corn or potato starch to create a type of material that's very similar to plastic.

 It’s still in the early phase, but they’re even using it for glasses frames, so it’s very robust, which is great.
 The big question is how can you mass-produce something like this?
 Another trend in sustainability is using one type of material instead of multiple.
 When there are too many components, then it becomes impossible to recycle.
 Packaging companies are focusing on championing one type of material.